Selective eating: Physical health

 Selective eating is characterised by a restricted diet.
 Restricted diet can have a concerning impact on growth and development.
 Studies show it is associated with poor physical health through nutritional deficiencies including low intakes of iron and zinc as these are associated with low intakes of fruit, vegetables, and meat.
 Also, lower intakes of vitamin C, vitamin E, folate, and fiber has been noted, which may lead to a weakened immune response and digestive problems.

 Studies have shown mixed findings regarding the relationship between selective eating and being at risk of being underweight or overweight.
 A 1997 study of a group of selective eaters (aged 4–14) found that "a significant minority has poor growth or weight gain."
 Yet, this observation could be attributed to their broadened interpretation of selective eating and the inclusion of much younger children.
 There remains little evidence for a consistent effect of being a selective eater on growth trajectories.
 Further research is needed to investigate the effects of selective eating on brain development and metabolism.

 Psychosocial symptoms

 Selective eating is linked to eating psychopathology and psychosocial dysfunction.
 This includes both internalizing (e.g., anxiety, depression) and externalizing (e.g., attention deficit hyperactivity disorder) psychopathology.
 Both moderate and severe levels of selective eating are associated with psychopathological symptoms, and the severity of these symptoms tends to worsen with more severe selective eating.

 Selective eaters tend to show social avoidance, although it's unclear whether this is a result of selective eating behavior or simply reflects a primary social skills deficit.
-The extent of social avoidance varies but one case study of a 9-year-old boy identifies the impact of selective eating specifically.
-He missed lunch at school and so found it difficult to make friends, affected how long he could stay at his friend's house, prevented the whole family from going on visits and this family tension was exacerbated as his dad would get cross and go off with his brothers.
+The extent of social avoidance varies, but one case study of a 9-year-old boy identifies the impact of selective eating specifically.
+He found it difficult to make friends because he missed lunch at school.
+His selective eating also stymied his family's vacation plans and contributed to household tensions.